kubermatic-labs/aquayman/README.md

 # Aquayman

-Aquayman allows you to declare your teams, robots and repository permissions in a declarative way (by virtue of a YAML file), which will then be applies to your Quay.io organization.
+Aquayman (**A Quay Man**ager) allows you to declare your teams, robots and repository permissions in a declarative way (by virtue of a YAML file), which will then be applies to your Quay.io organization.
 This enables consistent, always up-to-date team members and access rules.

 ## Features